 Bottom Line

 This isn't about becoming an artist.
-It's about showing up for yourself in tiny ways when boredom hits.
+It's about showing up for yourself in small ways when boredom hits.

 Next time you're stuck on a boring afternoon with nothing to do, grab whatever paper's nearby.
 Set 15 minutes.
 Draw your coffee mug.